Smaller React Projects, with Parcel

 Create React App comes with a really nice developer experience (DX) out of the box, with good error reporting, solid defaults for linting, and a built-in production-ready build system.
 Parcel lacks some of these niceities, but if you want to spin up a lot of little one-off React projects, CRA can be a bit heavy.

 One of the best ways to learn is to create fun, small projects, and lots of them.
-It’s the approach I recommend to everyone starting out with React, and it’s the approach I guide readers through in my Pure React workshop.
+It’s the approach I recommend to everyone starting out with React, and it’s the approach I guide readers through in Pure React.

 So let’s set up a basic project with Parcel, so you can go wild with projects without filling up your hard drive.